xamarin/dev-days-labs/HandsOnLab/README.md

 #### GetSpeakers Method

-We are now set to create our method called GetSpeakers, which will call to get all of the speaker data from the internet.
-We will first implement this with a simply HTTP request, but later on update it to grab and sync the data from Azure!
+We are now set to create a method named **GetSpeakers** which will retrieve the speaker data from the internet.
+We will first implement this with a simply HTTP request, but later update it to grab and sync the data from Azure!

 First, create a method called **GetSpeakers** which is of type *async Task* (it is a Task because it is using Async methods):